 Melbourne to Devonport Ocean Yacht Race

 |Ocean Race distance:||195 nautical miles|

 |Start Time:||1430 AEDT|

 |Race Record:||19h 32m 56s by PROWLER in 1998|

-Devonport is our new destination for the post-Christmas dash across the paddock (Bass Strait) this year and Mersey Yacht Club have kindly offered to host the fleet.
-Devonport has been a popular destination for ORCV in past years and it will be exciting to visit again!
-This race forms the offshore race for the 3 race Bass Strait Series which includes the Cock of the Bay and MYC Top of the Island Race.
+Devonport is our current destination for the post-Christmas dash across the paddock (Bass Strait) with Mersey Yacht Club kindly offering to host the fleet.
+Devonport has been a popular destination for ORCV in past years and is a great place to visit again.

 The 195nm Devonport race starts off Portsea, proceeds across Bass Strait to the finish line at the entrance of the Mersey River.
 Finishing yachts may then proceed up the Mersey to the marina at the Mersey Yacht Club for the final race in the Bass Strait Series and the post race hospitality.